ilios/user-guide/curriculum-inventory/README.md

 # Curriculum Inventory

+IMPORTANT NOTE: The AAMC will no longer collect curriculum data through the AAMC Curriculum Inventory Portal.
+For the 2022-2023 academic year and beyond, they will collect curriculum data through a new survey.
+Questions?
+Please contact [curriculum@aamc.org](mailto:curriculum@aamc.org).

 ## Curriculum Inventory Manager

 The Curriculum Inventory Manager is designed to allow Ilios users to craft standards-compliant xml output reports for the AAMC’s new Curriculum Inventory, as well as to provide a platform for modeling new frameworks for the curricula held in Ilios.